keyasha99/configure-ad/README.md

 <img src="https://i.imgur.com/JvhkxAd.png" height="80%" width="80%" alt="Configure Active Directory"/>
 </p>
 <p>
 When you get here, check Select a server from the server pool.
-Your Windows Server should be highlighted in the box below.
+Your Windows Server should already be highlighted in the box below.
 </p>
 <br />